itesdahl/RIFF220/README.md

 > [!NOTE]
 > This is still a prototype.
 Stuff will change during testing.

-## Some key information the build:
+## Some key information the design and build:

 - Max printable area 215x230x220, X restricted by toolhead width)
 - 2020 extrusions